-Take a look at a large selection of Keurig products from Wayfair.
+Take a look at a large selection of Keurig at Amazon.com.

 A caffè latte is simply a shot or two of bold, tasty espresso with fresh, sweet steamed milk over it.
 Some prefer to add syrup or extra espresso to the recipe.
 (Source: Starbucks).

 It is basically 1/3 of espresso added to 2/3 of hot milk.